apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 3. Copy the downloaded file to the directory where you want to install Drill.

 4. Extract the contents of the Drill tar.gz file.
-Use sudo only if necessary:
+Use sudo if necessary:

-        tar -xvzf apache-drill-1.1.0.tar.gz
+    `tar -xvzf apache-drill-1.1.0.tar.gz`

-The extraction process creates the installation directory named apache-drill-1.1.0 containing the Drill software.
+The extraction process creates an installation directory containing the Drill software.

 At this point, you can start Drill.